zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 - [More information](#more-information)

 > Zowe Explorer is compatible only with Theia 1.18.0 or higher.
 We recommend using a [Theia community release](https://theia-ide.org/releases/) as Zowe Explorer could experience possible unexpected behaviors with the latest Theia releases.

-## Sample use cases

-Review the following use cases and their procedures to understand how to work with data sets in Zowe Explorer.
-For the complete list of features including USS and jobs, see [Zowe Explorer Sample Use Cases](https://docs.zowe.org/stable/user-guide/ze-usage/#sample-use-cases).

-- [View data sets and use multiple filters](#view-data-sets-and-use-multiple-filters): View multiple data sets simultaneously and apply filters to show specified data sets.
-- [Refresh the data set list](#refresh-the-list-of-data-sets): Refresh the list of pre-filtered data sets.
-- [Rename data sets](#rename-data-sets): Rename specified data sets.
-- [Copy data set members](#copy-data-set-members): Copy specified data set members.
-- [Edit and upload a data set member](#edit-and-upload-a-data-set-member): You can instantly pull data sets and data set members from the mainframe, edit them, and upload back.
-- [Prevent merge conflicts](#use-the-save-option-to-prevent-merge-conflicts): The save option includes a **compare** mechanism letting you resolve potential merge conflicts.
-- [Create data sets and data set members](#create-a-new-data-set-and-add-a-member): Create a new data set and data set members.
-- [Create data sets and specify the parameters](#create-data-sets-and-specify-the-parameters): Create a new data set and specify parameter values.
-- [Delete data sets and data set members](#delete-data-sets-and-data-set-members): Delete one or more data sets and data set members.
-- [View and access multiple profiles simultaneously](#view-and-access-multiple-profiles-simultaneously): Work with data sets from multiple profiles.
-- [Submit a JCL](#submit-a-jcl): You can submit a jcl from a chose data set.
-- [Allocate Like](#allocate-like): Create a copy of a chosen data set with the same parameters.

 ## Prerequisite tasks